kenkl/lights/README.md

 - Add a conditional for cinema and loft_teevee to prevent turning on lights that aren't already on.
 - Assorted bugfixes on things I've encountered along the way...

+14-Dec-2019:

+- Bugfixes in lrdl50 and normal.
+- Update lables for 50% downlights functions.

 (I can already see that I should probably move this to the Wiki.)